bkesterJP/content-ops-starter-jp2/content/pages/index.md

         self:
           textAlign: left
     subtitle: ''
-    text: >
+    text: >+
-      Jetpath Ventures helps technical founders define and execute a market innovation path via initial customer acquisition, GTM strategy, up to
-      $100K of starter capital, product launch and fundraising assistance.
+      Jetpath Ventures partners with technical founders to help define and execute their market innovation strategy.
+We provide up to $100K in seed capital, along with hands-on support to validate market opportunities and acquire your first wave of customers.
+Following this, we assist you in raising additional capital from our network of high-net-worth individuals and venture capital firms.

-      **We love engineers building hard things.**

-      Our investment thesis focuses on cloud-native products that leverage real-time data from remote machines, mobile apps, and data stores.
+      **Our passion is supporting engineers who are building hard things.** Our investment focus is on cloud-native products that utilize real-time data from remote machines, mobile applications, and data stores.

     actions: []
     media:
       type: VideoBlock